Thomas-X-Garcia/ONT-fastq-to-ubam/README.md

 #### Real-World Impact

-In a production dataset with 2 million reads:
+In a whole genome dataset with 4 million reads from one or more flow cells capturing data over time:
 - **samtools import**: 0 metadata fields preserved
-- **ONT-fastq-to-ubam.py**: All metadata preserved across 745+ unique channels
+- **ONT-fastq-to-ubam.py**: All metadata preserved across ~2675 unique nanopore channels
-- **Critical @RG tag**: Present in our output, absent in samtools import
+- **Critical @RG tag**: Present with ONT-fastq-to-ubam, absent in samtools import
-- **Downstream compatibility**: This tool's output works with wf-human-variation, samtools import output doesn't
+- **Downstream compatibility**: With the metadata preserved, this tool's BAM output can automatically pass the basecaller model (e.g., `dna_r10.4.1_e8.2_400bps_sup@v4.3.0`) to the SNV caller [Clair3](https://github.com/HKU-BAL/Clair3) in the wf-human-variation pipeline.
+While BAM files created through samtools import can be used as input for the wf-human-variation pipeline, these BAM files lacking metadata do not pass the basecaller model to Clair3.
+The user to pass this information through `--clair3_model_path`, which may be inaccurate if the flag is hardcoded in a script or erroneously entered.
+Providing the incorrect basecaller model can result in poor SNV calling without the user's knowledge, jeopardizing the accuracy of the results.
+In clinical applications, accuracy and precision are of paramount importance.

 This metadata enables:
 - Channel-specific QC and artifact detection